neo4j-field/gcs-k-hop/README.md

    engine and not the dataflow engine**.
 Using the Neo4j java driver it submits cypher queries to stream data from the neo4j database.<br /><br />
-2. Once the data starts streaming from the database, it starts to stream the data out directly into the specified GCS location into csv files using apache vfs. <br /><br />
+2. Once the data starts streaming from the database, it starts to stream the data out directly into the specified GCS location into parquet files using apache vfs. <br /><br />

 The following diagram provides an example view of the data flow inside the export pipeline